The rookie compound was supposed to stay quiet for a day.

 Michael closed his eyes for a second.

-He still was not a hero.
+I still was not a hero.

 He looked at the stretcher, the medics wrapping the pinned rookie's ankle, the dust still spilling from the gate mouth.

-Then he looked at Park and Sora.
+Then he looked at his team.

-"Why did you follow me."
+"Why did you follow me?"

 Min-ho, half-listening while getting patched up, muttered, "Because all of us are stupid."